Skip to main content

 kubectl create -f prometheus.yaml

 And thats it!
-You now have a running Prometheus stack inside your kind-workload-1 cluster!
+You now have a running Prometheus stack inside your wlc-1 cluster!

 Learn more about our SchedulePolicies and how you can deploy operators across multiple clusters in our Tutorials section.